-^{60.} See also the EIFL Guide to the Marrakesh Treaty (2014) www.eifl. net/resource/topic/Copyright.
+^{60.} See also the EIFL Guide to the Marrakesh Treaty (2014) www.eifl.net/resource/topic/Copyright.

-- A teacher/instructor/volunteer may convert an audiotape to text for a deaf student. - A library may send an accessible format copy to a library or a blind person in another country.
+- A volunteer may record an article onto audiotape for a blind or visually impaired learner; - A teacher/instructor/volunteer may convert an audiotape to text for a deaf student. - A library may send an accessible format copy to a library or a blind person in another country.